 For this ski touring course, ideally, lightweight skis are a great choice, but with enough width to provide excellent flotation in various types of snow (88mm - 95mm underfoot).
 As for bindings, modern lightweight bindings (such as Dynafit, ATK, and similar) are preferable.
 These types of bindings have now reached optimal levels of stability and performance.
 Having lightweight and high-performing skis and bindings is ideal, as it will help you save valuable energy.

-During a day out in the mountains, snacks are an essential part of your routine to maintain energy and stay fueled throughout the day.
-We recommend packing easily digestible, high-energy foods like power bars, cereal bars, dried fruit, nuts, and chocolate.
-Staying hydrated is equally important, so make sure to bring enough water or a thermos with a warm drink to keep you refreshed during your adventure.
+During a day out in the mountains, snacks are an essential part of your routine to keep your energy levels steady and stay fueled throughout the tour.
+We recommend bringing easily digestible, high-energy options such as energy bars, cereal bars, dried fruit, nuts, and chocolate, foods that are quick to eat and effective even during short breaks.

 We always recommend that clients have two types of insurance.
 One should cover search and rescue expenses and specifically include extreme activities like mountaineering.
 Additionally, we advise taking out cancellation insurance in case last-minute issues prevent you from participating.